jessica-ewald/handbook/rnaseq_filtering.md

 ![Image](RNAseq_normalization_boxplot.png)

 In this case, we consider the data to be properly normalized because of the appearance of the characteristic “bell-shaped” distribution.
-Click the “Submit” button.
+Click the “Proceed” button.

 ![Image](RNAseq_normalization_density.png)